PODCASTs & INTERVIEWS

 Down the Deep Stair

-a monodrama for soprano and string quartet incorporating stage lighting and movement, based on the late theater and prose writings of Samuel Beckett, composed by Jared Redmond in collaboration with the Lydian Quartet and the Hausmann Quartet.
-The World Premiere took place on May 7, 2017 at Brandeis University.
-Additional performances are planned for the 2018-19 concert season.
+A monodrama for soprano and string quartet incorporating stage lighting and movement, based on the late theater and prose writings of Samuel Beckett, composed by Jared Redmond in collaboration with the Lydian Quartet.
+WORLD PREMIERE: May 7, 2017 at Brandeis University.
+To listen visit: DOWN THE DEEP STAIR

 Jacob and Rachel

-a full-scale oratorio for solo vocal quartet, chorus and orchestra by composer Miriam Miller with original Hebrew text from the Tanakh.
+A full-scale oratorio for solo vocal quartet, chorus and orchestra by composer Miriam Miller with original Hebrew text from the Tanakh.
 Miriam has completed work on the composition.
 A demo recording was made of select movements in November 2016.
-The next stage involves securing grant funding and other resources to launch a full-scale professional performance.
+The next stages involve securing grant funding and other resources to launch a full-scale professional performance.

 I Shall Forget You Presently